 Physical examination and anamnesis have a major role in the diagnosis of Achenbach’s syndrome.
 Laboratory and imaging techniques may be required for differential diagnosis (Table 4).
 However, in suspected cases, these methods should be used and unnecessary invasive procedures should be avoided[6,13].
-Because of the possibility of mistaking the syndrome with many vascular, hematologic, dermatological and rheumatologic diseases, some laboratory and imaging methods might be required (such as complete blood count, coagulation factors, c-reactive protein, blood lipid level and arterial and venous doppler ultrasonography of the concerned extremity)[8,11,14].
+Because of the possibility of mistaking the syndrome with many vascular, hematologic, dermatologic, and rheumatologic diseases, some laboratory and imaging methods might be required (such as complete blood count, coagulation factors, c-reactive protein, blood lipid level, and arterial and venous Doppler ultrasonography of the concerned extremity)[8,11,14].
 In the literature, biopsies were performed for lesions in two cases[8,15].
-In one of these cases, the epidermis shows hyperkeratosis, parakeratosis and in the other one, amorphous, eosinophilic amyloid deposition in the stroma and fibrin accumulation were observed.
-In both cases no pathology was detected in microvascular structures.
-Capillaroscopy examination was not necessary for diagnosis, but Khaira and his friends performed capillaroscopy in their series including 11 patients and no pathology was detected[9].
-Frerix and colleagues showed capillary haemorrhage in one case[16].
-Arterial and venous doppler ultrasonography is a good non-invasive choice for evaluating vascular bed[17].
-No arterial or venous pathology was found in the doppler ultrasonography in any of the studies performed.
-On suspicion of arterial micro-embolism invasive imaging methods can be used to investigate the origin of micro-emboli[18].
-While in the case reported by Weinberg and colleagues[11], no pathology was observed in the upper extremity angiography, in the case of Robertson and colleagues, slow flow was observed in the digital arteries[19].
-There are studies in which transthoracic echocardiography was used in the diagnosis of arterial embolism, and no cardiogenic embolic source has been found in these studies[10,11].
-In our study, oxygen saturation was measured at the diseased fingertip by pulse-oximetry considering the possibility of micro-emboli.
+In one of these cases, the epidermis showed hyperkeratosis and parakeratosis.
+In the other case, amorphous, eosinophilic amyloid deposition in the stroma and fibrin accumulation was observed.
+In both cases, no pathology was detected in microvascular structures.
+Capillaroscopy examination was not necessary for diagnosis, but Khaira et al[9] performed capillaroscopy in 11 patients, and no pathology was detected.
+Frerix et al[16] showed capillary hemorrhage in one case.
+Arterial and venous Doppler ultrasonography is a good non-invasive choice for evaluating the vascular bed[17].
+No arterial or venous pathology was found in the Doppler ultrasonography in any of the studies performed.

+Upon suspicion of arterial microembolism, invasive imaging methods can be used to investigate the origin of the microemboli[18].
+While in the case reported by Weinberg et al[11], no pathology was observed in the upper extremity angiography, in the case of Robertson et al[19], slow flow was observed in the digital arteries.
+There are studies in which transthoracic echocardiography was used in the diagnosis of arterial embolism, and no cardiogenic embolic source had been found in these studies[10,11].
+In our study, oxygen saturation was measured at the diseased fingertip by pulse oximetry in order to possibly detect microemboli.
 No abnormal oxygen saturation, which would suggest ischemia or embolism, was found in any of the patients.
 Achenbach’s syndrome should be considered in the differential diagnosis of symptoms similar to Raynaud’s syndrome with clinical episodic digital ischemia[20].
 The rheumatologic aspect of the syndrome has been further investigated in case reports, but no rheumatologic relationship has been found other than Achenbach’s syndrome associated with rheumatoid arthritis reported by Manappallil et al[8,21,22].